desmos-labs/desmos/docs/architecture/adr-005-enabled-snap-shot-by-default.md

 ### Negative

-* Need higher amount of disk space
+* Full nodes will need a higher amount of disk space
 * Require that the node MUST have the proper TCP/IP port opened, or any snapshot download will fail

 ### Neutral